 What Is the Canada Small Business Financing Program?

 The CSBFP is one in which the government of Canada agrees to share the risks of lending to start-ups and small businesses with the lender.
-Practically speaking, the program is run through traditional banks, trade unions, and caisses populaires and not by the government, who simply acts as a guarantor of the loans made.
+Practically speaking, the program is run through traditional banks, trade unions, and cases populaires, and not by the government, who simply acts as a guarantor of the loans made.
 According to Industry Canada, over the past 10 years, small businesses have received over $9.4 billion in asset-based financing representing over 76,000 loans made.

 Who Is Eligible?